Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.

 The human spine is quite a phenomenal piece of engineering.
 Developed through years of evolution or by intelligent design?
 Well, that is probably a discussion for another forum.
 But it is extraordinary how well it does its job.

 You may have heard people say that "we were not made to walk upright" and "if we walked on all fours we wouldn't suffer from back pain".

-Well, both statements are wrong.
-The human spine and pelvis are quite different from for example the chimpansee's who prefer to walk with the aid of their arms and hands.
-The chimpansee's back and pelvis is not made for walking upright.
+Both statements are wrong.
+The human spine and pelvis are quite different from for example the chimpanzee's who prefer to walk with the aid of their arms and hands.
+The chimpanzee's back and pelvis is not made for walking upright.
 Just watch how they walk when they walk on their hind legs only.

 And secondly, animals such as dogs and horses do get problems with their backs.
 Ask any vet or chiropractor who treats animals.